Congenbill is a type of charter party bill of lading which is widely used in international transportation.

 Congenbill 2007 is the latest version of standard charter party bill of lading which is issued and approved by the BIMCO’s Documentary Committee.

 BIMCO is a well established international shipping association and its long form is also known as “The Baltic and International Maritime Council”.

-According to UCP 600 rules a bill of lading which contains an indication that it is subject to a charter party will be classified as a charter party bill of lading.
+- According to the UCP 600 rules a bill of lading which contains an indication that it is subject to a charter party will be classified as a charter party bill of lading.
 Congenbill 2007 Bill of Lading indicates on its face “To be used with charter parties”.
-This makes Congenbill 2007 a charter party bill of lading as per latest l/c rules.
+This makes Congenbill 2007 a charter party bill of lading according to the letter of credit rules.